SPEAK WITH A TEAM MEMBER (770) 920-6030

 One of the first steps in the probate process is to submit the decedent’s will and a formal request to let the nominated person serve.
 Along with these documents, they must also file a duly filled petition.

-It’s best to work with a Probate attorney when filing these requirements to ensure that everything is compliant.
+It’s best to work with a probate attorney when filing these requirements to ensure that everything is compliant.

 This legal document, called Letters of Testamentary, gives the individual authority to take charge of the deceased person’s probate assets.

-The Powers of an Estate Executor
+The Powers of an Executor of Estate

 Certain powers are granted to executors by default, and these are outlined in the will and the court order issued to them.